steint81/OpenDSA/RST/en/Development/DFABenson.rst

 Step 3
 ~~~~~~~~~~~

-Now it is time to draw the line exiting the start state for A. Since a odd number of A's is required, having an a read in as the next input from this string will cause it to have at that moment, an odd number of A's, so you must go to a new state if an A is read.
+Now it is time to draw the line exiting the start state for B. Since the case for B is going to be the same for A, we will need to draw a line for b, but this time we will need to add another new state leading away from our start state for b.

 .. inlineav:: DFABensonStage4 dgm